Petroleum industry in Iran: Oil production and reserves

 a 70% stake upon promising to pay 90 percent of the development costs for the South Azadegan oil field, with the project needing investment of up to $2.5 billion.
 Earlier that year, CNPC also won a $2 billion deal to develop the first phase of the North Azadegan oilfield.

 A more modest yet important agreement was signed with India to explore and produce oil and natural gas in southern Iran.
 In 2006 the rate of production decline was 8 percent for Iran's existing onshore oil fields (furnishing the majority of oil output) and 10 percent for existing offshore fields.
 Little exploration, upgrading, or establishment of new fields occurred in 2005–6.
 However, the threat of American retaliation kept the investment way below the desired levels.
 It only allowed Iran to continue to keep its oil export at or below its OPEC determined quota level.
 Today, much of the equipment needed for oil industry are being produced by local manufacturers in Iran.
 Besides, Iran is among the few countries that has reached the technology and "know-how" for drilling in the deep waters.

+Along with other Middle East countries where oil reserves are easy to extract, Iran has relatively low production costs around $10 per barrel, making most oil sales prices profitable.
+By comparison, Canada and United States have production costs around $40 to $60 per barrel.